wavefrontHQ/opentelemetry-examples/README.md

 ## Configure the Wavefront Proxy

-**Note**: Starting June 26, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform (CSP).
-With this update, the Wavefront proxy supports authentication to Operations for Applications with a VMware Cloud services API token or OAuth app.
-For more information, see [Proxy Authentication Types](proxies_installing.html#proxy-authentication-types).

 1. [Install the Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).
 1. Configure the Wavefront proxy to send OpenTelemetry data to our service.
 See the [Wavefront proxy settings for OpenTelemetry](https://docs.wavefront.com/proxies_configuring.html#opentelemetry-proxy-properties).
   * **Trace data**: Port 4317 (recommended) with `otlpGrpcListenerPorts` **or** port 4318 (recommended) with `otlpHttpListenerPorts`.